Chiuzu-Chilumbu/Chiuzu-Chilumbu/README.md

 I'm a Software Engineer with a deep passion for software testing, cloud computing, and building quality software.
 I leverage the best practices of Test-Driven Development (TDD) and Behavior-Driven Development (BDD) to create robust and maintainable code.

 ## 🚀 About Me
-I'm a coder, thinker, and an avid learner who believes in the power of automation and efficiency.
+I'm an engineer, an innovative thinker, and an avid continuous learner who believes in the power of automation and efficiency.
 My journey in the tech world revolves around simplifying complex problems and delivering user-centric solutions.

 ## 🔧 Technologies & Tools
 - **Languages**: Python, JavaScript.